krother/training_and_teaching_methods/repeat/scrabble.md

 ### Comments

 The exercise is not to be taken too seriously.
 You don't need to enforce rules of normal corsswords meticulously.
 You don't need to stick precisely to a grid when drawing characters either.

+I used giant scrabble tiles that made from cardboard.